ariellamorris2-cmd/GEOL0069-ML-Cambridge-LULC-Change/README.md

 ## The problem

-The global AI industry is expanding at a pace that outstrips our ability to measure it.
-Data centres, logistics hubs, and AI infrastructure campuses are appearing across the UK at speed — but traditional land cover monitoring relies on ground surveys that are slow, expensive, and geographically limited.
-By the time a field team has mapped a site, the next one is already under construction.
+The physical infrastructure of the AI economy — data centres, logistics networks, semiconductor facilities — is expanding faster than any existing monitoring system can track.
+Global data centre capacity is projected to double by 2030, yet the land use transformation this requires remains largely invisible in published land cover datasets, which are updated infrequently and at insufficient resolution to capture rapid peri-urban development.

 In Cambridgeshire, demand for logistics and industrial development has intensified rapidly along key transport corridors such as the A14, with major proposals emerging at sites including Bourn Airfield and Bar Hill (Greater Cambridge Shared Planning, 2023; Swavesey Parish Council, 2025).
 This reflects a broader UK trend towards increasingly large “big box” distribution centres, commonly exceeding 100,000 sq ft and in some cases surpassing 1 million sq ft (~93,000 m²) (Savills, 2024; Savills, 2025).
 Yet no satellite-derived land cover product captures this transition at sufficient spatial or temporal resolution to inform local planning decisions.